Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 Discounts on publications from the BMC Online Shop, at over 700 retailers, on the Reciprocal Rights card for Alpine Huts, and on products and services from other mountaineering providers

-Access to Mountain Leader training registration (such as Mountain Leader Award, Single Pitch Award, Walking Group Leader Award), the BMC Members Information Service, expert advice from BMC specialist officers
+Access to Mountain Leader training registration (such as Mountain Leader Award, Rock Climbing Instructor Award, Hill& Moorland Leader Award), the BMC Members Information Service, expert advice from BMC specialist officers

 Facility to claim back club fees for any club member affiliated via more than one club